olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### DIY Inverter Dongle ###

 There are several DIY approaches for building an inverter dongle.
 A common approach is based on the MAX3232 RS232 chip; an excellent build tutorial is provided here [Some soldering required](https://discuss.ardupilot.org/t/some-soldering-required/27613).
 Be aware however that many fake chips are available, and the original scheme suggested in this blog may not work.
-One, in fact, may have to add an extra diode and resistor.
+One, in fact, may have to two extra diodes and a resistor.

 <img src="images/frsky-max3232-inverter-scheme.jpg" width="360px">